 The social sciences at UC Davis are diverse and strong.
 They address a wide range of intellectual interest and employ a variety of methods.
 They are represented not only by the departments within the Division of Social Sciences, but by a number of departments in the College of Agriculture and Environmental Sciences, and by some faculty members in a variety of departments and colleges not primarily oriented to the social sciences.
-Examples of the latter include the School of Law, the School of Medicine, the Departments of Textiles and Clothing, Landscape Design, and the Institute of Transportation Studies (an organized research unit including faculty from Civil and Environmental Engineering and other departments).
-The report of the Provost's Advisory Council on the Social Sciences (PACSS) in May 1998 identified 206 ladderrank faculty members as social scientists.1 These faculty constitute 21 percent of the faculty on campus, and produce one-third of degrees.
+Examples of the latter include the School of Law, the School of Medicine, and the Departments of Textiles and Clothing, Landscape Design, and Transportation Studies.
+The report of the Provost's Advisory Council on the Social Sciences (PACSS) in May 1998 identified 206 ladder-rank faculty members as social scientists.
+These faculty constitute 21 percent of the faculty on campus, and produce one-third of degrees.
 The social science departments rank well relative to other departments in national comparisons.
-As the PACSS report puts it, "[t]he social sciences at Davis can take pride . . . in having achieved comparable prominence and productivity with fewer relative resources than the rest of the campus."2 without losing existing strengths in qualitative research [and remaining] committed to methodological diversity, [...]
+As the PACSS report puts it, "[t]he social sciences at Davis can take pride . . . in having achieved comparable prominence and productivity with fewer relative resources than the result of the campus."

+Quantitative methods form an important branch of the family of approaches to social scientific questions.
+The PACSS report advised that without losing existing strengths in qualitative research [and remaining] committed to methodological diversity, [...]
 Davis should shift its mix somewhat.
 [It] should focus on catching up and excelling in quantitative techniques, meaning statistical inference and the exploding social-science data base.
 The rise of quantitative science will definitely continue, and it is a foolish university that expects to rise in the ranks without betting heavily on faculty adept at statistics and other quantitative techniques.3